-I’m not saying that these teachings are wrong, but they do not liberate us from the finite self we believe ourselves to be.
+I’m not saying that all spiritual and religious teachings are wrong, but they do not liberate us from the finite self we believe ourselves to be.
 They do not free us from the limitations of suffering as a limited being with a ticking biological clock.

-We’re already the love or the infinite consciousness we seek, but the reason why we cannot “see” is because of the conditioned mind that creates strong attachments to thoughts, beliefs, and ideas.
+We’re already the love or the infinite consciousness we seek, but the reason why we cannot “see” this is that the conditioned mind creates strong attachments to thoughts, beliefs, and ideas.
 Striving to find freedom by holding on to acquired beliefs is never going to work.

 We’re holding on to a lot of stuff.
 Some of it is conscious, while the rest is unconscious.
 Every belief that you hold in your mind becomes a part of the perceived personal self.
 The more we identify with this perception of self, the more insecure we become.

-To an extent, we become paranoid trying to protect this self.
+To an extent, we become paranoid trying to protect this illusory self.
 Everything that we believe poses a threat to this self; we try to eliminate it consciously or unconsciously.
-Our predisposition towards negativity bias is a clear indication of this.
+Our predisposition towards negativity and biases is a clear indication of this.

-When the awakening happens is not in our control, but the whole question of “purpose of life” and restlessness associated with it disappears whenever it happens.
+When this awakening happens is not in our control, but the whole question of “purpose and meaning of life” and restlessness associated with it disappears whenever it happens.

 You imagine yourself to be far away from this source or infinite consciousness.
-Your imagination creates distance because the mind acts like a veil that obscures reality.
+Your imagination creates distance and separation as the mind acts like a veil that obscures reality.
 It plays this never-ending game of chasing and achieving enlightenment to divert attention from the reality that is now.

-This imagination is a creation of your mind because how can you be far away from the absolute reality that “you are.”
+This imagination is an illusory creation of your mind because how can you be far away from the absolute reality that “you are.”
 Therefore, the idea of liberation or awakening is not to seek answers to questions but to destroy the questions themselves.

-If you get caught up in concepts and theories, your own intellect can become the biggest roadblock to this process.
+If you get caught up in concepts and theories, your own intellect can become the biggest roadblock to this awakening of the Heart.
 The mind, by nature, is like a sharp knife.
 It creates divisions by cutting.
 While that is extremely useful in the material world, it is useless with subtle aspects of existence.
 So for every answer, ten more questions will arise.

 The mind is not a seeker; it is by nature a wanderer.
 It is only interested in debates, contradictions, chaos, and conflicts.
 If there were no conflict, you probably would never know that the mind exists.